chipsalliance/firrtl-spec/abi.md

 This document describes multiple versions of the ABI, specifically calling specific changes in later versions.
-It is expected that a conforming FIRRTL compile can lower to all specified ABIs.
-This mechanism exist to allow improved representations when using tools which have better Verilog support and allow migration of existing development flows to significant representational changes.
+It is expected that a conforming FIRRTL compiler can lower to all specified ABIs.
+This mechanism exists to allow improved representations when using tools which have better Verilog support and allow migration of existing development flows to significant representational changes.